rottenivy/ST-Matching/README.md

 pool.close()
 match_results = pd.concat(match_results, ignore_index=True)
 ```
+Matching results are restored in a dataframe match_results: ['TRAJ_ID', 'MATCHED_EDGE', 'MATCHED_NODE'], where 'MATCHED_EDGE' is the matched sequence of road segments, and 'MATCHED_NODE' the matched sequence of road nodes.

 # License
 ST-matching is under Apache License.
 See LICENSE file for full license text.